gavin1970/SpaceBattleSim/README.md

 private int _planetWrapWidth = 0;           // calculated later, _planetSize * 2, do not modify this here.
 ```

 The `_totalBattleShips` is split so that **Raiders outnumber Fighters** by roughly 2:1**, creating strong enemy pressure that if 100 total fighters, the 10 Healers and 10 Capital Ships must balance.
-The result is a tight, fluctuating battle where neither side easily dominates.
+The result is a tight, fluctuating battle where either side easily dominates.
 The exact numbers can be tweaked by changing the constants, but the default configuration is designed to create a dynamic and engaging simulation.
-Currently a fight with 100 fighters, with CriticalTransferRaiders set to true, can last around 10-12 minutes before one side is completely wiped out, at which point the (30sec) auto revive is used or F5 key can be used to revive all the dead and start a new battle.
+Currently a fight with 100 fighters, with CriticalTransferRaiders set to true, can last around 10-12 minutes before one side is completely wiped out, at which point the (15sec) auto revive is used or F5 key can be used to revive all the dead and start a new battle.

 | Group | Default Count |
 |-------|---------------|